Our 2016 Gypsy and Traveller Accommodation Assessment, completed by ORS in October 2016, can be found here.

 The model took account of Government guidance and policy and fits within a suite of other local Gypsy and Traveller focused assessments and strategies.
 The approach was based on counted numbers of caravans and young people from twice-yearly caravan counts, planning records and education data and took actual figures for each district based on counted caravans and pitches, including

 - unauthorized caravans and temporary planning permissions from the DCLG six-monthly caravan counts

 - Gypsies and Travellers registered for housing

-- counted numbers of young people of family forming age from Travellers Education Services and the Schools Census
+- counted numbers of young people of family forming age from Travellers Education Services and the Schools Census.

-It then applies adjustments to the counted figures to allow for such things as unauthorized caravans visiting for temporary work rather than requiring a permanent pitch, and young people forming families who wish to move into houses rather than onto sites.
+It then applied adjustments to the counted figures to allow for such things as unauthorized caravans visiting for temporary work rather than requiring a permanent pitch, and young people forming families who wish to move into houses rather than onto sites.
 There was also a Travelling Showpeople indicative pitch needs assessment 2011-2016.